-If you've got a steady hand use the cookie cutters to make dinosaur shaped cookies, fill a parchment cone with run sugar, cut a small hole in the tip and pipe a skeleton onto each dinosaur like these (below, by Cookie Decorating).
+If you've got a steady hand use the cookie cutters to make dinosaur shaped cookies, fill a parchment cone with run sugar, cut a small hole in the tip and pipe a skeleton onto each dinosaur like these (below left, by Cookie Decorating).

 You can also shape bagels into dinosaur shapes like this one, below right from Funky Lunch.
 (Technically this is supposed to be the Loch Ness Monster but you could easily pass it off as a Plesiosaur—a large aquatic dinosaur—to fit in with the dinosaur party ideas).

 There are a number of dinosaur themed snacks you can buy to fill out a buffet table, such as these organic cheesey corn snacks (below left), Cadbury's mini dinosaur chocolate cookies (below center), or these gluten-free wholefruit dinosaur cookies (below right).
 All from supplier 3.

 Here are a couple of recipes for creating dinosaur eggs.
 The first uses hard boiled eggs to create these amazing colored eggs with veins (below left, from Sara at Our Best Bites) whereas the other is for sweet dinosaur eggs using vanilla pudding and lime gelatin (below right, by Robin Werner on Taste of Home).